How to Assess Applicant Answers to Interview Questions About Motivation

 Your software developers need to find intrinsic motivation in solving problems, making things work, and frequently working alone.
 Yet, if they work in a shared code environment, they need to also communicate and work as team members.
 Your PR professional has to find working with hundreds of people motivating for good job fit.

-I recommend the recruitment planning meeting, or email, or whatever works for you, as a significant opportunity to identify the characteristics and attributes of the prospective employee who will succeed in your available job.
+The recruitment planning meeting, or email, or whatever works best for your organization, is a significant opportunity to identify the characteristics and attributes of the prospective employee who will succeed in your available job.
 This allows you to gear your interview questions toward identifying the appropriate candidate.

 Identify What the Candidate Believes Motivates Coworkers